rzadp/rfc-action/README.md

 ## Notification job

-You can set the GitHub action to also run notifying on a PR when a referenda is available for voting.
+You can set the GitHub action to also run notifying on a PR when a referenda is available for voting or it has closed.

 It will look for new referendas available since the last time the action was run, so it won't generate duplicated messages.

+If it finds an open PR that matches a completed referenda it will initiate the process to close it.

 ```yml
 on: